Coup D'état Project Data

 categorization of coups for use by researchers.
 The CDP is a two-stage project.
 The first stage involves compiling and documenting existing information on coups from various sources.
 The second stage involves the use of basic data science techniques to identify information on coups from a digitized news archive created by the Cline Center as part of its Social, Political and Economic Event Database (SPEED) project.
 SPEED is a “Big Data” project and its news archive is a global information base that includes a diverse set of news sources for every country in the world; it includes tens of millions of articles and is updated daily.
 Please use the links below to access data that has been produced through the first stage of this two-stage project.

 - Download Coup Data Inventory (XLS) (Size: 620 K)

 - Download Coup Event Descriptions (PDF) (Size: 3.31 MB)

-This Google Earth KML file contains a visualization of Coup D'état data categorized by the Cline Center for Democracy.
+This Google Earth KML file contains a visualization of Coup D'état data categorized by the Cline Center.
 There are three types of coup events shown in this file: attempted coups, coup conspiracies, and successful coups.
 For more information please visit the Coup D'état Project's webpage.